wolfgangus/PC/README.md

 PC
 ===

 This repo is a backup of some useful, yet basic commands for GNU/Linux.
+It also contains personal configs.